patriques82/recepies-for-joy/recepies/chicken_palliard.md

 7.Deglaze the Pan (Optional):

 8.To make a simple lemon-butter sauce, add the juice of one lemon and a little zest to the skillet.
 Stir to scrape up any browned bits.
-Whisk in 1 tablespoon of butter for a smooth sauce.
-Assemble:
- some more ideas
-.you can try more recipes